-The Blue Cash Everyday, with no annual fee, offers a solid 3% back at U.S. supermarkets and 2% back at U.S. gas stations and some U.S. department stores, making it one of the best reward cards without an annual fee.
-The Blue Cash Preferred has a $95 annual fee, but for that price you’ll earn 6% back at U.S. supermarkets and 3% back at U.S. gas stations and some U.S. department stores, and this very high reward makes it pretty easy to offset the annual fee and make quite a bit of profit on top of that.
+The Blue Cash Everyday, with no annual fee, offers a solid 3% back at U.S. supermarkets (up to $6,000 per year, then 1%) and 2% back at U.S. gas stations and some U.S. department stores, making it one of the best reward cards without an annual fee.
+The Blue Cash Preferred has a $95 annual fee, but for that price you’ll earn 6% back at U.S. supermarkets (up to $6,000 per year, then 1%) and on select U.S. streaming services, plus 3% back at U.S. gas stations, on transit, and at some U.S. department stores (department store category is for former cardholders only, until 7/31/19).
+These high rewards make it pretty easy to offset the annual fee and earn quite a bit of profit on top of that.

 Both cards have a good introductory bonus.
-For spending $1,000 with the card in the first 3 months, you’ll get $150 cash back with the Everyday version and $200 cash back with the Preferred.
-This will pay for the Preferred’s annual fee for 2 years, so that’s a pretty nice offer compared to the fee.
+For spending $1,000 with the card in the first 3 months, you’ll get $150 cash back with the Everyday version and $250 cash back with the Preferred.
+This will pay for the Preferred’s annual fee for two years, so that’s a pretty nice offer compared to the fee.

 We found that if you spend more than $2,600 at U.S. supermarkets and $1,300 at U.S. gas stations every year, the Blue Cash Preferred will end up providing more cash back, even after you pay the annual fee.
 If you spend less than that amount every year, the Blue Cash Everyday will be more profitable to use.
 For a thorough discussion of which card to use in different financial situations, see the Which Card Is Better For You? section below.